alanrjes/Survey-to-CSV/README.md

 Upload the CSV file to the spreadsheet program of your choice to analyze the results.

-To delete, modify, or print an existing survey template:
+To modify and reprint or to delete an existing survey template:

 - From the main menu, click "Manage Survey Templates".
-- TBD
+- Select a survey file, and select an action from the buttons at the top of the window.